Republican prosecutor will appeal judge's ruling invalidating Wisconsin's 174-year-old abortion ban

 A Republican prosecutor says he plans to appeal a judge's ruling invalidating Wisconsin's 174-year-old abortion ban

-MADISON, Wis. -- A Republican prosecutor said Tuesday that he plans to appeal a court ruling that Wisconsin law permits consensual medical abortions, the first step toward a potential showdown in the state Supreme Court over abortion rights.
+MADISON, Wis. -- A Republican prosecutor said Wednesday that he plans to appeal a court ruling that Wisconsin law permits abortions, the first step toward a potential showdown in the state Supreme Court over abortion rights.

 The case appears destined to end up at the state Supreme Court.